 Shower Features: Staying Clean on the Road

-We offer several outdoor shower options for your cleaning needs.
-Your indoor sink nozzle can double as a shower head: extend it, pop it into the clip mounted on your van, and voila—insta shower.
-We can also plumb a separate tap to that back of your van that’s just for showering or spraying off wetsuits, dogs, kids, etc. Your outdoor shower can be hot or cold, depending on your feature preference and budget.
+Some of our designs include a separate tap to that back of your van that’s just for showering or spraying off wetsuits, dogs, kids, etc. Your outdoor shower can be hot or cold, depending on your feature preference and budget.
 A shower curtain can attach to the outside of your van, giving you some privacy.

 Pros of outdoor showers: